The following projects received support from a variety of grants administered by the Office of the Provost.

 Nonproliferation and Terrorism Studies Partnership

-This pilot program will feature a robust “study away” cohort of Middlebury undergraduates at the Middlebury Institute each semester beginning in Fall 2019 to study in the Nonproliferation and Terrorism Studies program.
+This pilot program featured a robust “study away” cohort of Middlebury undergraduates at the Middlebury Institute each semester beginning in Fall 2019 to study in the Nonproliferation and Terrorism Studies program.
 Middlebury undergrads joined students from other colleges for summer program at the James Martin Center for Nonproliferation Studies - in person in 2019 and remotely in 2020.

 Online Excel Learning Modules